Few-Shot Segmentation with Global and Local Contrastive Learning: conclusion

 \section{conclusion}

-This paper has proposed the Query Guided Few Shot Segmentation method (QG-Net) to learn the query information from the unlabeled image with self-supervised learning.
-Specifically, we proposed a global-local contrastive loss to train the prior extractor, making the query branch independently extract informative clues from the query image and greatly enhancing the cross interaction between query and support.
-The performances on PASCAL VOC 2012 and MS COCO dataset validate our methods and achieve new state-of-the-art.
+This paper proposes the Query Guided Few Shot Segmentation method (QGNet) which employs self-supervised learning to learn query information from unlabeled images.
+To achieve this, the paper introduces a global-local contrastive loss to train the prior extractor, enabling the query branch to independently extract informative clues from the query image and enhancing cross-interaction between query and support.
+Experimental results on the PASCAL VOC 2012 and MS COCO datasets demonstrate the effectiveness of the proposed method, achieving new state-of-the-art results.